giovannimazzuoccolo/thoughtsbygio/src/content/blog/lighthouse-ci-github-actions.md

           LHCI_GITHUB_APP_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+As you can see, we are using the official `@lhci/cli` package from Google, not a user-created GitHub Action.
+My colleague, who is a DevOps specialist, discouraged using third-party actions when possible, as they can be outdated or even dangerous.

+The YAML file is quite simple: it pulls the code, sets up Node.js, builds the project, installs Lighthouse CI, and runs it.
+The environment variable `LHCI_GITHUB_APP_TOKEN` is required to allow Lighthouse CI to comment on pull requests presenting the results.

 ## Configuration File

 Create a `lighthouserc.json` file in your project root to configure Lighthouse CI: